clutchwave/mikeroberto-blog/src/data/post/2024/blood-work-july-2024.md

 NOTE: I stopped taking niacin a week before this test.
 Didn't want it to bork my test (sorry @DrSteveGoeddeke), I get plenty in my meat, and I don't like flushing anyway.
 I may go back on like 25-50mg.

-Fun one, feel free to debate.
+Fun one, feel free to debate.</li>

+	-
 ## Comprehensive Metabolic Panel (CMP)

 I don't want to paste everything, it's in the spreadsheet linked below, but a couple things to note: